mondeja/simple-icons-website-rs/CONTRIBUTING.md

 - `cargo make formats`: Format files.
 If you are using VSCode they should be formatted at save.
 - `cargo make lint`: Check formatting of files.
 If you are using VSCode they should be formatted at save.
 - `cargo make builds`: Build the website for production.
+- `cargo make serve`: Build the website for production and serve it with [anywhere](https://www.npmjs.com/package/anywhere).
 - `cargo make docs`: Build and open documentation.
 - `cargo make locales`: Extract new translations.
 See [Localization](#localization) section.